rajinbound/demoqa_EndtoEnd/README.md

-**This End to End frame work is designed with Selenium, pytest and python**
+**This End to End framework is designed with Selenium, pytest and python**
 Frame work offer following capabilities with current implementation:

 Screenshot(for each fail test case)